async-labs/saas/README.md

 ## Hire our team
 If you're interested in hiring our team to build custom SaaS features, fill out our [form](https://goo.gl/forms/4kk6mvowOjkQY21y2).

-We currently have 1 spot avaialble (30-40h/week engagement).
+We currently have 1 spot avaialble (30h/week engagement).
-We charge $100/h and are selective about type of product and client.
+We charge $100/h and are selective about the type of product and client.

 If you are a small team, who works best in a calm environment and builds a SaaS product that solves a real problem - we want to hear from you.